skupperproject/skupper-website/doc-input/overview/connectivity.md

 You have to either expose your services to the public internet or set up a VPN.

 Skupper offers a third way.
-It connects clusters to a secure layer 7 network.
+It connects clusters to a secure application network, also known as a virtual application network (VAN).
 It uses that network to forward local service traffic to remote clusters.

 **Secure hybrid cloud communication**